 However, if you have not already done so, please take into consideration a few things:

 What is your PRIMARY reason for wanting to purchase a handgun?
 Is it for concealed carry, for home defense, for backyard plinking (where it is legal and SAFE), or to get involved in target shooting or competition, etc?
 Do you live alone?
 (ALWAYS take safety precautions into consideration if you have small children or minors in your house!)
-If you are new to shooting, are going to make a future handgun purchase, or you intend to take a class to get your North Carolina concealed carry permit, I STRONGLY recommend you take the Step 1 Class: Buying a firearm with John and myself.
-We provide you an opportunity to shoot at least 12 different handguns of different sizes and calibers so you know what you like and don’t like before you actually purchase your own gun.
+If you are new to shooting, are going to make a future handgun purchase, or you intend to take a class to get your North Carolina concealed carry permit, I STRONGLY recommend you take a class with John.
+He provides you an opportunity to shoot 10 different handguns of different sizes and calibers so you know what you like and don’t like before you actually purchase your own gun.
 It also gives you the chance to become comfortable with shooting before you must perform your shooting qualifications test for a concealed carry class.

 What is YOUR level of experience?